Part B: More Instructions

 Task 8.2: Partial Loads and Stores

-See Partial Loads and Stores in the course notes.
+Implement the partial load and store circuits according to the Partial Loads and Stores section in the course notes.

 Testing and debugging: Unit tests are partial_load and partial_store.
 These are not comprehensive.